A prostate supplement is named as such because you take it to supplement the diet.

-Conventional medical treatment for Benign Prostatic Hyperplasia is alpha1-adrenoceptor antagonist, or an alpha-blocker.
-An alpha-blocker works by relaxing the smooth muscles and thus increasing the lumen of urethra.
+Conventional medical treatment for Benign Prostatic Hyperplasia is an alpha1-adrenoceptor antagonist or an alpha-blocker.
+An alpha-blocker works by relaxing the smooth muscles and thus increasing the lumen of the urethra.

 Unfortunately, this medication comes with many health risks and potential adverse effects, including the inability to ejaculate and retrograde ejaculation.

 Retrograde ejaculation occurs when ejaculate enters the bladder rather than exiting through the penis during ejaculation.
 This can clearly lead to problems with fertility.